tekkaonigiri/tr-autonomy-1-tekkaonigiri/README.md

 tng == /measuredvel ==> sol;
 ```

+Basically, you listen to /measuredpos and /measuredvel from spinnything.
+Then, using that data you make predictions to /predictedpos, which spinnything subscribes to and updates the tracker accordingly.
 The messages are all of type `ArrayMsg = std_msgs::msg::Float64MultiArray`, the 0th entry is the x coordinate, the 1st entry is the y coordinate.

 In order to predict the location of the target: use the following algorithm: